When is the Best Time of Year to See Alligators in the Florida Everglades?

 The Best Time to Visit the Everglades

 While the wet season can be more active for alligators and other wildlife, the cooler temperatures during the winter months make a visit to the Everglades more pleasant.
 Many people travel from cold states to escape the winter conditions, and spending a day outside in South Florida is very enjoyable.
-Because the weather conditions are beautiful during this time of year, popular parks at the Everglades can get crowded and busy.
+Because the weather conditions are beautiful during this time of year, popular parks in the Everglades can get crowded and busy.
 If you book your airboat tour in advance, you won’t have to worry about missing out on the action.

 Airboat tours are the perfect activity to take in all that the Everglades has to offer, and you will be able to experience the incredible wildlife no matter when you visit.